Vet student loans

-If students do not confirm their continuing engagement and participation using the Progression Form, they may be
+Please note: If students do not confirm their continuing engagement and participation using the Progression Form, they may be

-All students wishing to apply for a Commonwealth VET Student Loan must be assessed for academic suitability to undertake a high level VET qualification.
+All students wishing to apply for a Commonwealth VET Student Loans must be assessed for academic suitability to undertake a high level VET qualification.
 This is aimed at ensuring students have the skills and knowledge to succeed in their qualification.